jacktrusler/oh_b2b/README.md

 your premiere source of soy and non soy products.

 ### Running the project
-Open tmux and type `just tmux-dev` this runs the server, and builds tailwindcss classes and templ files on the fly.
+Open tmux and type `just tmux-dev` this runs the server, and builds tailwindcss classes and templ aasdfnsldfns files on the fly.